laurencmendoza/felix-says/docs/planning.md

    a.
 When the player hits a button, that color is added to the player's sequence array.

    b.
-Then, the player sequence array is compared to the computer sequence array at the current index (starting at 0)
+Then, the player sequence array is compared to the computer sequence array, only looking at the values in the computer sequences array up to the length of current player sequence array

    c.
-If the arrays do not match at the current index, then the player gets a game over message
+If the arrays do not match, then the player gets a game over message

-   d.
-If the arrays do match, a timer is set for 5 seconds, and if the player does not add to their sequence within the time limit, the player gets a game over message

-   e.
-If the player hits another button within the 5 seconds, then the process repeats from a.

    f.
-If the length of the player sequence array is equal to the computer sequence array, then the score is equal to the length of the computer sequence array.
+If the player sequence array is equal to the total computer sequence array, then add one to the score, reset the player sequence array, and add a new randome value to the computer sequence array

-   g.
-Then the computer plays the same sequence but adds one new random value to the end.
-Then the process starts over at a until f occurs again.

 -->